-As the EV industry matures, interoperability will continue to remain important to the development of vehicle communications to charger, network and grid.
+As the EV industry matures, interoperability will remain important to the development of vehicle communications to charger, network and grid.
 We can expect to see further advancements in the communication systems between electric vehicles and grid connected assets.
 Intelligent power supply is an emerging technical and commercial opportunity carrying many benefits across the vehicle electrification landscape and will undoubtedly demand open and harmonized communication standards.

-While EV infrastructure is still a relatively new and quickly evolving space, regardless of which vehicles and charging innovations will capture and drive the market, open standardization will always be the optimal approach for rolling out the most futureproof and reliable charging infrastructure.
-The interoperability strategy can deliver the most returns for those who will fund, deploy, operate and use these critical assets in the years to come - for the most convenient, reliable and clean transportation.
+While EV infrastructure is still a relatively new and quickly evolving space, regardless of which vehicles and charging innovations will capture and drive the market, open standardization will always be the optimal approach for rolling out the most future-proof and reliable charging infrastructure - with testing and validation a continuous part of this evolution.
+A sound interoperability strategy can deliver the most returns for those who will fund, deploy, operate and use these critical assets in the years to come - along with the most convenient, reliable and clean transportation.